Prometheus Metrics

 and port 8989

 .
-For example, with the configuration below, metrics could be retrieved from https://my.example.workbench.org:8989/metrics
+In the configuration example below, metrics are retrieved from https://my.example.workbench.org:8989/metrics

 :